J.D. Farrell (sternwheeler)

-Design and Construction
+Design and construction

 J.D.
-Farrell was designed and built by Captain M.L.
-McCormack, who had commanded steamboats on the Mississippi, St. Croix and Red rivers.
-He formed the Kootenay River Navigation Company to build and operate the vessel, which he named after J.D.
-Farrell, a wealthy mining backer from Spokane, Washington.
+Farrell was designed and built by Captain M. L. McCormack, who had captained steamboats on the Mississippi, St. Croix and Red rivers.
+He formed the Kootenay River Navigation Company to build and operate the vessel, which he named after J. D. Farrell, a wealthy mining investor from Spokane, Washington.
 Farrell was equipped with electric lights and bathrooms, then considered innovations in river transport in the region.
-In contrast to some of the other vessels built in the region, Farrell was competently designed and constructed by skilled shipbuilders brought out from Stillwater, Minnesota.
+In contrast to some of the other vessels built in the region, she was competently designed and constructed by skilled shipbuilders brought out from Stillwater, Minnesota.

 Operations

 J.D.
 Farrell was launched in November 1897 at Jennings, Montana.
-At that time the only competitor on this route was the Upper Columbia Navigation & Tramway Company, under Capt.
-Frank P. Armstrong.
-Construction of Farrell prompted Armstrong to hire veteran shipwright Louis Pacquet from Portland, Oregon to build a comparable vessel, the sternwheeler North Star.
+At that time the only competitor on this route was the Upper Columbia Navigation & Tramway Company, under Captain Frank P. Armstrong.
+The construction of Farrell prompted Armstrong to hire veteran shipwright Louis Pacquet from Portland, Oregon to build a comparable vessel, the sternwheeler North Star.